LisaBaetsle/GSAP-JS-Reindeer/README.md

 ## Motivation

 This is my first project with GSAP.
-I'm trying to make an raindeer walk and blink.
+I'm trying to make an raindeer walk and wink.

 ## Details